Regulatory Information

 Sarah qualified as a solicitor in 1996.
 Her hourly rate is £450 plus VAT.

-Zainab qualified as a solicitor in 2020.
-Her hourly rate is £300 plus VAT.
+Domonic qualified as a solicitor in 2024.
+His hourly rate is £250 plus VAT.

 Non-qualified staff

-Domonic joined Jones Chase as a paralegal in 2021.
-His hourly rate is £200 plus VAT.
+Awel joined Jones Chase in October 2024 on secondment.
+Her hourly rate is £175 plus VAT.

-Jessica joined Jones Chase as a paralegal in 2022.
-Her hourly rate is £175 plus VAT
+Tanya joined Jones Chase in October 2024 on secondment.
+Her hourly rate is £175 plus VAT.

 All of the work undertaken by non-qualified staff will be supervised by one of the firm’s partners or senior associates.